-1. Always weld clean, dry and well prepared material.

-- 2. Hold gun at a 45° angle to the workpiece with nozzle about 6mm from the surface. - 3.
-Move the gun smoothly and steadily as you weld. - 4.
-Avoid welding in very draughty areas.
+- 1. Always weld clean, dry and well prepared material. - 2.
+Hold aun at a 45° anale to the workpiece with nozzle about 6mm from the surface. - 3.
+Move the gun smoothly and steadily as you weld. - Avoid welding in very draughty areas.
 A weak pitted and porous weld will result due to air blowing away the protective welding gas. - 5.
 Keep wire and wire liner clean.
 Do not use rusted wire. - 6.
-Sharp bends or kinks on the welding hose should be avoided. - Always try to avoid getting particles of metal inside the machine since they could cause short circuits. - 8.
-If available, use compressed air to periodically clean the hose liner when changing wire spools.

-IMPORTANT: Disconnect from power source when carrying out this operation.

-- 9. Using low pressure air (20-30 PSI), occasionally blow the dust from the inside of the welder.
-This keeps the machine running cooler.
-Note: do not blow air over the printed circuit board and electronic components. - 10.
+Sharp bends or kinks on the welding hose should be avoided. - 7.
+Try to avoid getting particles of metal inside the machine since they could cause short circuits. - If available, use compressed air to periodically clean the hose liner when changing wire spools.
+IMPORTANT: Disconnect from power source when carrying out this operation. - 9.
+Occasionally blow dust from the inside welder (LOW PRESSURE AIR).
+This keeps machine running cooler.
+Note: DO NOT blow air over the printed circuit board and electronic components. - 10.
 The wire feed roller will eventually wear during normal use.
 With the correct tension the pressure roller must feed the wire without slipping.
 If the pressure roller and the wire feed roller make contact (when the wire is in place between them), the wire feed roller must be replaced. - 11.
 Check all cables periodically.
 They must be in good condition and not cracked.